Why Change Management in Aviation SMS Is Important

 4 – Opportunity to Examine Existing Risk Controls

 In addition to identifying new hazards, management of change in aviation SMS should inherently be an analysis of existing risk controls.
-This is because during hazard analysis process, looking at threats without viewing them in relation to risk controls is like playing a game of basketball without a backboard - you can still do it, but it will not reflect actual performance of day to day operations.
+This is because during the hazard analysis process, looking at threats without viewing them in relation to risk controls is like playing a game of basketball without a backboard - you can still do it, but it will not reflect the actual performance of day-to-day operations.
 When you identify a hazard you should make it common practice to also see how effective the relevant risk control is.

 For example, let's say you are an airport, and you are going to upgrade all computers to the latest version of your operating system.
 One threat is that your airport's entire server base will become unstable with the update and render the airport offline.
 If you take that at face value, that threat looks pretty serious.
 But if, at the same time, you take into account that one of your controls is that you already have a redundant (backup) server in place that will automatically take over should the main server goes down, that new threat (unstable server) is negligible.

-One of important reasons for examining existing risk controls at the same time as identifying new hazards during change management is because, as you saw in the example, it clarifies which new threats are most important to your change.
+One of the important reasons for examining existing risk controls at the same time as identifying new hazards during change management is because, as you saw in the example, it clarifies which new threats are most important to your change.